 If you want to move into chef roles more quickly, focus on the habits and experiences that make you more valuable in a professional kitchen.

-Ways to advance faster:
+Ways to Advance Faster

 - Work in high-volume kitchens to build speed and consistency